What to put in a first period kit

 If your daughter is into swimming, or needs to do it for school, but isn't feeling ready for tampons (which is very common), you may also want to get her period swimwear.

-How a period kit helps your daughter feel more prepared
+How can a period kit help your daughter feel more prepared?

 Many teens feel stressed about not knowing when their period will arrive, especially in the first two years when cycles are unpredictable.